kimuramilena/alura-course-project/README.md

 # alura-course-project
-Another project I've been working on in my course.
+Another project I am working on for learning.